fbpx

 Reminiscing about the Good Old Days.

-We jog each others’ memories about things we recall from our childhoods and we get excited when the other person remembers the exact same thing.
+We jog each other’s memories about things we recall from childhood, and we get excited when the other person remembers the same thing.

 Our favourite mutually shared memory is The Bullwinkle’s Restaurant.
 There was a lighted water show, animatronic Bullwinkles characters, an arcade area, and the BEST pizza in the world (according to my childhood memory that is).

-My grandparents lived about 1 block away from the Bullwinkles restaurant, so it often meant a few visits there in the summer.
+My grandparents lived about one block from the Bullwinkles restaurant, so it often meant a few visits there in the summer.
 It was THE best!
 This commercial from the 80’s will give you an idea of what it was like.

 We’ve jogged our memories about all sorts of things, like old toy stores such as Toy City, McDonald’s Pizza, classic board games, and collectable treats like Garbage Pail Kids.